 - Initial statement of findings.
 Most often a two-page report that may be accompanied by evidence sheet/s.
 An ‘expert opinion’ is not stated in this type of report as it is only the first step in the process.

 - Full-length forensic report that states an opinion and clearly outlines the logical / scientific reasoning behind it.
 This is recommended for a disciplinary hearing or court matter.
 This often consists of a 5-to-7 page report + evidence sheets + numerous attachments of the documents examined.

 - Full-length forensic report that meets High Court rules, stating an opinion and the logical / scientific reasoning behind it.
 Summary as per Rule 36 + report + evidence sheets / charts + numerous attachments of the documents examined.

 - Handwriting Expert Witness at court, disciplinary hearing or arbitration proceedings.

 Fees are based on an hourly rate.

-For larger projects, a retainer fee amounting to the first six hours’ work is payable upon handover of the documents to be examined.
+For larger projects, a retainer fee amounting to the first eight hours’ work is payable upon commission.

 The final amount will depend on the type of report required, the amount of evidence to be examined and whether site visits to inspect documents are required.